peri-source/peri/docs/walkthrough.rst

 ..
-[1] If and when you're analyzing your own confocal images of spheres you can pass your initial guess for the positions as an [N,3] numpy.ndarray, which you can get however your heart desires, including using the methods I mention in the :doc:`quickstart </quickstart>`.
+[1] If and when you're analyzing your own confocal images of spheres you can pass your initial guess for the positions as an [N,3] numpy.ndarray, which you can get however your heart desires, including through :func:`~peri.runner.locate_spheres`.

 Looking at the image, we see that the coverslip and particles behave the same way -- both exclude dye from regions of the image.
 Thus, it seems best to treat